Are you allergic?

 The best place is near your house, in your own yard or the orchard.

-It is not neccessary to live near it if you can visit the apriary often during the sping and summer.
+It is not necessary to live near it if you can visit the apiary once a week during the spring and summer.

 Sheltered from strong winds

-On drain and sunny place (the water doesn't dwell on the ground)
+On drain and sunny, or partially shaded, place (the water doesn't dwell on the ground)

-Avoid moist and shady places – this is where all sorts of mould and parasites develop from which bees easily catch disseases
+Avoid moist and shady places – this is where all sorts of mold and pests develop from which bees easily catch diseases

 Avoid places with little light (for example forests).
 At a place like this the working day of the bees is significantly reduced - they start foraging later and finish earlier.